-With a slot between the D610 and D810, the Nikon D750 encompasses features from them to become a fantastic DSLR for photography enthusiasts.
+With a slot between the Nikon D610 and Nikon D810, the Nikon D750 encompasses features from them to become a fantastic DSLR for photography enthusiasts.
 Its 24.3MP full frame sensor and fast EXPEED processor make the Nikon D750 capture outstanding images with a lot of details.
 This enthusiast DSLR has excellent ISO performance.

 The Nikon D750 is a class apart when it comes to burst shooting.
 It has great low-light AF.
 Being an entry level enthusiasts DSLR camera, it is fitted with an articulated LCD display and other top-notch movie features.
 The Nikon D750 is an excellent option if you are looking for a DSLR with good multimedia and video production.